 Join a different kind of book club

-This year, why not go a little further and offer that gift to a young stranger who needs the light of fiction in their lives?
+This year, why not go a little further and offer that gift to a young stranger who needs the light of fiction in their life?

-£10 could send a book parcel to a child in care who is spending their first Christmas away from their family.
+£10 could send a book parcel to a child who is spending their first Christmas in care.

 £50 could light up Christmas for five children who are vulnerable or in care.